KRR-Oxford/BLINKout/README.md

 Link to out-of-KB mention discovery datasets: https://zenodo.org/record/8228371.

-We acknowledge to from the sources below for data construction:
+We acknowledge the sources below for data construction:

 * ShARe/CLEF 2013 dataset is from https://physionet.org/content/shareclefehealth2013/1.0/
 * MedMention dataset is from https://github.com/chanzuckerberg/MedMentions